cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Additionally, OPAQUE makes use of an additional structure `Credentials` to store user (client) credentials.
 It is structured as follows.
-Each public and private key value is an opaque byte string, specific to the AKE or authentication protocol in which OPAQUE is instantiated.
+Each public and private key value is an opaque byte string, specific to the AKE protocol in which OPAQUE is instantiated.
 For example, if used as raw public keys for TLS 1.3 {{?RFC8446}}, they may be RSA, DSA, or ECDSA keys as per {{?RFC7250}}.

 ~~~
 struct {